UW Huskies hire Jody Wynn to replace Mike Neighbors as women’s basketball coach

 Wynn’s hire comes at the end of one of the most successful eras in UW basketball history.

-Neighbors, Plum and Osahor will forever be remembered by Huskies fans as the architects of UW women’s basketball 21st century revival.
+Neighbors and stars Kelsey Plum and Chantel Osahor will forever be remembered by Huskies fans as the architects of UW women’s basketball 21st century revival.

 The trio led UW to a 98-41 record in four years that included three NCAA tournament appearances, a trip to the Final Four in 2015 and two Sweet 16 trips, including the one this year, where the Huskies lost to Mississippi State in the final game of Plum and Osahor’s storied careers.